CUWBC’s base is Goldie Boathouse where all ergo training, weights sessions and tank work is carried out every afternoon after lectures in the week.

 Being part of the Newton Women's Boat race was an unforgettable and life changing experience.
 I will never forget the excitement of the first time I rowed with a light blue blade or the honour of my first race (and every race since) wearing my CUW unisuit.

 The Lightweight Women’s Boat Race is a unique event, having been introduced alongside the first moves to bring lightweight women’s rowing to the World Championships.
-All crew members have to weigh less than 59kg so neither team has a weight advantage leading to close races in many years.
+All crew members have to weigh less than 59kg so neither team has a weight advantage.

 The Lightweight squad will race at British Championships, Fullers Four’s Head in November, Trial Races in December at Henley, Women’s Eights Head, BUCS, Henley Women’s Regatta and Henley Royal Regatta.
 Often our Lightweight members will race with Open-Weight squad members at these events.